What is an abdominal angiogram?

 After recovery, you may go back to your hospital room or discharged to your home.

 If this procedure was done as an outpatient, plan to have someone drive you home.

-Once at home, you should check the injection site for bleeding.
-A small bruise is
+Once at home, check the injection site for bleeding.
+A small bruise is normal.
+So

 Watch the leg or arm for changes in temperature or color, pain, numbness, tingling,

 Drink plenty of fluids to prevent dehydration and to help pass the contrast dye.

 You may be told to not do heavy activity and not to take a hot bath or shower for

 Call your healthcare provider right away if any of these happen: